 The original index investing used the Standard and Poor 500 list, providing high-quality diversification, adjusted for size.
 It was probably selected because it had a good record of smoothing out three common variables in a stock portfolio.
-Other lists had good records, too, but generally the stock-pickers for the list were famous and therefore well-paid, hired by successful companies which took another cut for selecting such good stock-pickers and advertising their success.
-This arrangement selected stocks which performed well, but it added a cost.
-When computers made it possible to construct an index of the entire stock market of a nation, or even the whole world, it emerged that such inclusive lists performed as well or even better than active stock-picking, net of transaction costs.
-Because the index changed slowly, transaction costs were fewer, and consequently taxes were lower.
+Other lists had good records, too, but generally, the stock-pickers for the list were famous and therefore well-paid, hired by successful companies which took another cut for selecting such good stock-pickers and advertising their success.
+This arrangement selected stocks which performed well, but it added cost.
+When computers made it possible to construct an index of the entire stock market of a nation or even the whole world, it emerged that such inclusive lists performed as well or even better than active stock-picking, net of transaction costs.
+Because the index changed slowly, transaction costs were fewer, and consequently, fixed taxes were lower, because less frequent.
 Indices were then tested for different nations, different industries, different sizes, or any other sort of difference.
-While many claims have been made for particular semi-active indices, they all increase internal trading volumes, so their costs also go up.
+While many claims have been made for particular semi-active indices, they all increase internal trading volumes, so their costs also go up, although slowly.
 At the moment, it is generally felt that results are very similar; it is certainly true that trillions and trillions of dollars are shifting from active investing to passive index-investing.
 Nation-wide, or even world-wide, indices are thought to be essentially investments in the economies of the whole geographic area.
 The ultimate simplicity would be to buy the certificate, put it in a bank lock-box, and forget it for a lifetime.
 So far, this is essentially how things have worked out.